choiharam/card/README.md

 	1. sound generated through the **Loudspeaker**.
 (Floating noise is excluded)
 	2. Light emitted from the **LED**.
 Possibly in any frequency.
 	3. More possible candidates: (not included yet)

-		- Piezo buzzer
+		> - Piezo buzzer
-		- Stepper motor(?)
+		> - Stepper motor(?)
-		- Any kind of component that can generate a kinetic or acoustic output
+		> - Any kind of component that can generate a kinetic or acoustic output
-		- (any idea?)
+		> - (any idea?)

+# Things to decide before the Game
+There are several rules that needs to be decided by the players.
+This is because, it works as a variable that can be adjusted to the actual condition of the players. (e.g. knowledge, total number of the components, etc.)

+1. **What do you want to have on the breadboard at the beginning?**
+	- Few examples:
+		1) Start with an empty breadboard. (not recommended)
+		2) Start with a CMOS chip on the breadboard.
+		3) Start with a complete circuitry on the breadboard.
+2. **Who will play the first turn?**

 # Printing the Cards
 I'm planning to print out and make it as a physical card.